algopapi/Auto-GPT/README.md

 We look forward to connecting with you and hearing your thoughts, ideas, and experiences with Auto-GPT.
 Join us on Twitter and let's explore the future of AI together!

+=> Wrapped main.py in a class and made a run function => Agents can now hire other instances of agents, who can then hire agents themselves.
+=> Together they form an orginazation.
+Organization handles running all agents and routing messages between them => The status of the staff is added in context.
+=> Added reflexion ever N steps.